Unpacking Sustainability, Resilience and Equity

 The changing climate of our current world poses challenges to practically every domain of human society, from agriculture to urban planning.
 It remains unclear, however, how measures taken to strengthen the capacity of society to adapt to a warming world can simultaneously carry forward the wider Sustainability Agenda enshrined in the Sustainable Development Goals.

 First among these concerns is the need to promote equitable outcomes, ensuring that the poorest and most marginalized groups, including women and minorities, can access the resources they need to reverse the entrenched exclusion that continues to make them the most vulnerable to a changing climate.
 This is among the most wicked of wicked problems, and constitutes a vital and wide ranging research agenda for the decades ahead, both in Bangladesh and across the world.

-This years conference sessions include addressing resilience and equity, identifying pro-poor technology and innovation in coastal development, exploring nature based solutions for climate change mitigation, health and wellbeing of urban communities and understanding the data gaps in addressing specific SDG goals.
+This years conference sessions include addressing resilience and equity, identifying pro-poor technology and innovation in coastal development, exploring circular design solutions for sustainable production, health and well-being of urban communities and understanding the data gaps in addressing specific SDG goals.

 Objectives of the Conference:

 This interdisciplinary conference has a clear focus on public policy impact, identifying cutting edge research with clear and urgent implications for the current national and international policy debate.
 There is a strong emphasis on fostering collaboration between crosscutting disciplines such as anthropology, urban planning, climate and natural sciences, and economics/business studies.